moha-abdul/photo-gallery/README.md

 Django framework - A framework used to build web apps Heroku - Used in Deployment of the web app

-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 ### Author(s)